 eFTI dataset or eFTI data are used interchangeably to refer to the same concept, which is a 'property' involved in the transportation of goods.
 It is important to note that the definition of the eFTI dataset is currently being developed by the DTLF. eFTI data can represent both:

-• A means of transportation (a ship and its Lloyd's code, an airplane and its empty weight, a train and its braking system).
+- A means of transport (a ship and its Lloyd's code, an aircraft and its empty weight, a train and its braking system).

-• A port (its city, its UNLOC code, its role - is it a port of discharge, loading, transshipment?)
+- A port (its city, its UNLOC code, its role—is it a port of unloading, loading, transshipment?).

-One of the issues at stake, but not mentioned here for lack of information, is to know how to cut all these data and link them from the point of view of the eFTI data model.
-If a commodity has several IMDG codes, how do we manage it?
-If the content of a container concerns several forwarders, several receivers, and several shippers, how do we articulate this different information?
+One of the ongoing issues, which is not discussed here due to a lack of information, is how to break down all this data and how to link it from the perspective of the eFTI data model.
+If a commodity has several IMDG codes, how should this be managed?
+If the contents of a container involve several freight forwarders, several consignees, and several shippers, how should this different information be linked?

 On this subject, FEDeRATED has published its semantic/ontological model.
 It's a bit austere but it allows us to visualize how the different objects that could be manipulated on eFTI platforms are articulated (conditional, this model is not authentic at this stage).